Miękinia, Lower Silesian Voivodeship

-The city has a population of 2078.
+The town has a population of 2078.

 Miękinia is one of the places of winemaking in Poland.

+History

+It was also formerly known in Polish as Niemkini.
+Until 1787 it was a possession of the Jesuits from Wrocław.
+In 1843, it had a population of 826.

 Transport

-The Voivodeship road 341 runs through Miękinia, connecting it with the National road 94, which runs nearby, south of the town.
+The Voivodeship road 341 runs past Miękinia, connecting it with the National road 94, which runs nearby, south of the town.
 There is also a train station in Miękinia.

 Sports

 The local football club is Pogoń Miękinia.
 It competes in the lower leagues.